2.30 Ithaca College Purchasing Card Policy

 The following responsibilities, while not all inclusive, are critical and must be followed by all cardholders:

-• Insuring that sales tax is not applied to Purchasing Card transactions.
-(Note: In the event sales tax is charged on a purchase the cardholder must supply a supporting statement explaining the circumstances.)
+- Ensuring that sales tax is not applied to Purchasing Card transactions.
+(Note: In the event sales tax is charged on a purchase the cardholder must first request tax exemption and if unsuccessful, supply a supporting statement explaining the circumstances.)

 In addition to proper adherence of this policy’s purchasing guidelines, a cardholder is expected to maintain the proper and required documentation for every purchase made with their Purchasing Card, review their monthly statement for accuracy, and provide the necessary card security as described below.

-Failure to submit the supporting documentation and/or receipt to the Department Coordinator is considered a misuse of the Purchasing Card and subject to the consequences as outlined in this policy.
+Failure to submit the supporting documentation and/or itemized receipt is considered a misuse of the Purchasing Card and subject to the consequences as outlined in this policy.

 Note: All Purchasing Card transactions are subject to periodic audits to ensure compliance with the College’s policies.